If you replace junk food with healthy snacks instead, you’ll start seeing real results in your health.

 8. Homemade smoothies instead of milkshakes

-Our list of healthy snack alternatives will not be complete without smoothies!
+Our list of healthy snacks to replace junk food will not be complete without smoothies!

 Just as the name suggests, smoothies are smooth and full of nutrients that help your body in so many ways.